 The renal and adrenal glands form a common system.
 An elementary function of the kidneys is to detoxify the organism by excreting salts and nitrogen-containing substances from protein degradation via urine.

 Urine excretion increases when there is excitement and excessive alertness, e.g., stress.
 Thus it is already apparent that secretion by the kidneys is closely related to what happens in the soul.
 The intervention of the soul in the renal adrenal system becomes clearer when one considers which substances this system secrets inwards into the blood.

 The best known are the stress hormones adrenaline and cortisol, which enable morning awakening.
 Arterial blood pressure is regulated by this system.
 A psychologically distressing event can affect the kidneys (the blood pressure rises, urinary excretion is affected).

 The kidneys play an important role in the regulation of breathing and they are sensitive to undercooling.

 The soul is intensively connected with body via the renal adrenal system.
-Rhythmical Einreibungen to these organs warm them through.
-The regulatory effect of the Rhythmical Einreibung depends on the stress level of the patient.
-It may have a stimulating effect if the intervention of the soul is too weak, with low blood pressure, a tendency to faint, and weakness.
-The treatment can bring about soothing relaxation in cases of elevated tonus, e.g., tense back muscles, with a tendency to rising blood pressure.
+Rhythmical Einreibung treatments of these organs warm them through.
+The regulatory effect of Rhythmical Einreibung depends on the stress level of the patient.
+A treatment may have a stimulating effect if the intervention of the soul is too weak, with low blood pressure, a tendency to faint, and weakness.
+A treatment can bring about soothing relaxation in cases of elevated tonus, e.g., tense back muscles, with a tendency to rising blood pressure.